-What do Braxton Hicks contractions feel like?
+What do Braxton Hicks feel like?

-Non-labor contractions often feel like a short hardening or tightening of the uterus.
+Often these contractions feel like a short hardening or tightening of the uterus, reflected as tightening across your belly.
 Some people say they feel like low pressure or extremely mild menstrual cramps.
 They might be intermittent, or you might feel them regularly for a few minutes or even a few hours.

 What causes Braxton Hicks contractions?

 Dehydration and exhaustion can bring on Braxton Hicks.
 They’re way more common at night, especially if you’ve had a long or taxing day.
 However, you don’t have to be overtired or under-hydrated to feel that telltale tightening in the belly—just being pregnant is basically a cause of contractions!

-Although they are normal, they can certainly be distracting and uncomfortable.
+Although they are normal, it can certainly be distracting and uncomfortable if you experience a lot of Braxton Hicks contractions during your pregnancy.
 If you’d like to “relieve” your Braxton Hicks, one of the best ways is to relax.
-Of course, it is often easier said than done when you’re pregnant but soaking in a long hot bath, lying on the couch with a cup of tea, or vegging out in front of a movie are all good ways to calm things down.
+Of course, it is often easier said than done when you’re pregnant!
+Soaking in a long hot bath, lying on the couch with a cup of tea, or vegging out in front of a movie are all good ways to calm things down.
 Any activity that chills you out should help.

 If you’re concerned that your warm-up contractions are coming faster or more often than feels comfortable for you, talk to your provider about them, either at a routine appointment or by calling the triage line at your birth place.
 False alarms happen to the best of us but it’s best to avoid rushing off to Labor & Delivery if you can.

 It can be hard to know when labor is actually starting, often more so for first-time parents.
-But chances are, you’re not going into labor at 28 weeks.
-If you have Braxton Hicks, they might get more frequent or stronger as your pregnancy progresses, but they still won’t lead to labor.
-Labor contractions come at regular intervals, they progress in intensity, and they get closer together as times goes on.
-Most often, Braxton Hicks contractions don’t lead to labor—because they are sporadic, mild, and often stop with relaxation or a position change.
+But chances are, you’re not going into labor if you’re still early in your pregnancy.
+Braxton Hicks contractions, might get more frequent or stronger as your pregnancy progresses, but most often they don’t dirctly lead to labor because they are sporadic, mild, and often stop with relaxation or a position change.
+In contrast, labor contractions come at regular intervals, they progress in intensity, and they get closer together as times goes on.